 To tell it with slightly more nuance, greater autonomy was won only in the sense that rural indigenous men and women found in the Zapatistas an outlet for their frustration and a recognition of their dignity before the revolution was violently repressed: dozens of Zapatistas were massacred by government-funded paramilitaries in Acteal and Chenhalo, and the Zapatistas made international headlines and inspired a flood of intellectuals, scholars, and travelers to seek them out and write about them as they faded back into Chiapas’ rural folds.

-Around midnight at Vino y Tapas we struck a deal with one stuffed animal girl, no older than seven or eight, who had a shrewd marketing sense and a good eye for suckers, and Mauricio’s backpack became a Noah’s Arc bursting at the seems with wildlife.
+Around midnight at Vino y Tapas we struck a deal with one stuffed animal seller, no older than seven or eight, who had a shrewd marketing sense and a good eye for suckers, and Mauricio’s backpack became a Noah’s Arc bursting at the seems with wildlife.
 We did not purchase any Zapatistas.

 As we were on our third glasses of wine a small orchestra, called a tuna, set up shop around the outdoor tables and began to play.
 The lead singer had tight curls and a deep, bellowing tenor voice that led the violins and tubas and oboes and trumpets through classic Mexican ballads and captivated not only the clientele but passersby, who began to gather at the café’s perimeter.
 The music glided in the exaggerated ups and downs of all Mexican love songs – the heart yanked rapidly from ecstasy to despair – and the night seemed to close in on the café, the wine, my journal on the table, everyone watching the musicians, rapt by their music, the passersby huddling in, the streetlights aglow in the chilly mountain air…and the whole scene felt very dorado, indeed.